Thulium-Arun/Teams-Discord-Rpc/README.md

 # pytz

-You can install python from https://www.python.org/downloads/ and to install the modules open your command line and type these commands:
+# You can install python from https://www.python.org/downloads/.

+# To install the modules open your command line and type these commands:(You will first need to install pip.
+This comes with python with the default settings..)

 `pip install pypresence`